Child Care Rebate

 - in some circumstances, be a non-resident experiencing hardship.

 - Are you liable to pay child care fees for your child?

 - Do you work, are you training or do you study?

 The Child Care Benefit is a different payment to the Child Care Rebate.
 The Child Care Benefit is based on your income and is different for everyone.
 Most families using approved child care receive Child Care Benefit as a fee reduction at the time they pay their fees.
 Some receive it as a lump sum at the end of the year.

 What do you need to do?

 Do you currently receive Child Care Benefit and the Child Care Rebate?

-YES - You do not need to do anything, quarterly payments of the Child Care Rebate will be paid into your nominated back account by the Family Assistance Office.
+- YES - You do not need to do anything, quarterly payments of the Child Care Rebate will be paid into your nominated bank account by the Family Assistance Office.

 How do you claim?

 If you have now identified that you are eligible for Child Care Benefit but have not received it, you can lodge a lump sum claim with the Family Assistance Office.
 You must do this within two years of the end of the financial year for which you are claiming.